matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 525) Cloud Load Balancing - Terminology?
 Answer: Backend: Group of endpoints that receive traffic from a Google Cloud load balancer (example: instance groups).
 Frontend: Specify an IP address, port and protocol.
 This IP address is the frontend IP for your clients requests.
 For SSL a certificate must also be assigned.
-Host and path rules (for HTTP(s) load balancing): Define rules redirecting the traffic to different backends: Based on path.
+Host and path rules (for HTTPS load balancing): Define rules redirecting the traffic to different backends: Based on path.
 Based on host.
 Based on HTTP headers.

 526) Load Balancing - SSL/TLS termination / offloading?